Amith1434/My-first-Pytorch-and-opencv-program/README.md

 It can detect and label everyday objects such as person, pen, bottle, phone, and more — all powered by a pre-trained Faster R-CNN model.

-This is code is AI-generated and improved as I'm still learning this on my own.
+This code is AI-generated and improved as I'm still learning this on my own.